We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - healthy fats like extra-virgin olive oil and avocados

 One or two drinks typically won’t hurt.
-It may even help
+A

 But there’s a direct correlation between how many drinks you have and how often you have issues with sexual performance.